jeromeetienne/threex/README.md

 ## Folders Hierarchie

+Some guidelines on how to organize your files

 * ```/examples``` contains the examples for your module
 * ```/readme.md``` contains a readme about your module.
 For more on readme, see [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)